meekg33k/segment-amplitude/Project Description.md

     "message": "Invalid Event Format"
   }

-  For all error responses sent back to the client, the `message/event id` for the failed event is also included.
+  Other error types are sent exactly the same way as received from Amplitude's HTTP API.
+For the above error codes sent back to the client, the `message/event id` for the failed event is also included.

- * For handling error with status code 503, `amplitude-integration` tries to resend the event for 10 times at 3 seconds interval, and if failure persists after the tenth time, it sends an error with status code 500 with the event ID and error message: 'Error registering event'.
+ * For handling error with status code 503, the worker instance of `amplitude-integration` tries to resend the event 10 times at 3 seconds interval.
+If failure persists after the tenth time, it sends an error object to the client with status 500, the event ID and error message: 'Error registering event'.